 What is hypopituitarism?

-The pituitary is a small gland at the base of your brain.
-It is one of several glands that make hormones.
-Hormones are chemicals that send information and instructions from one set of cells to another.
+The pituitary is a small gland located at the base of your brain.
+It's one of several glands that make hormones.
+Hormones are chemicals that send information and directions from one set of cells to another.
 The pituitary gland makes many types of hormones.
 These hormones affect many things, including bone and tissue growth, your thyroid gland, and sexual development and reproduction.

 What causes hypopituitarism?

-Causes can directly affect the pituitary gland.
-Or they can indirectly affect the gland?through changes in?the hypothalamus.
+The causes can directly affect the pituitary gland.
+Or they can indirectly affect the gland through changes in the hypothalamus.
 This is a part of the brain that is just above the pituitary gland.
 The hypothalamus makes hormones that help the pituitary gland work normally.

 Direct causes include:

 Infections or inflammatory diseases of the brain

 Genetic diseases and syndromes

 Inflammatory disease or a disease that spreads to the pituitary, such as cancer

 Surgical damage to the hypothalamus or blood vessels or nerves leading to it